 Many grafted plants – including roses, ornamental trees and fruit trees – produce unwanted growth from the rootstock they are grafted onto.
 These suckers should be removed or they can spoil the overall growth of the plant.

 New stems grow directly from the rootstock, rather than of the named variety grafted on the top that produces the growth and flowers that are desired.
-If left unchecked, this growth has first call on the plant's sap, so can easily take over the whole plant.
+If left unchecked, this growth has first called on the plant's sap, so can easily take over the whole plant.
 This will ruin the overall shape and display.

 In the case of trees, such as flowering cherries (Prunus) or sumach (Rhus typhina), suckers can grow up in the lawn and flower beds several feet from the main plant.